HaashimH1/Deploma/README.md

 ## Interface Structure / Features

 This site consits of 5 main sections: Navigation bar, 3 pages and a footer.
 The pages are aas floating pages so its one big scrollable website instead of 3 different wesbite files.
-Note that when this documentation refers to 'smaller' or 'bigger' screens, smaller screens is refering to mostly mobile phones or in particular, screen widths of less than 768 pixels, bigger screens is of tablets or desktops of 768 pixels or more in its width.
+Note that when this documentation refers to 'smaller' or 'bigger' screens, smaller screens is refering to mostly mobile phones or in particular screen widths of less than 768 pixels, bigger screens is of tablets or desktops of 768 pixels or more in its width.

 * Overall features
   * Colour Scheme - I chose to go with a simple black, grey and white scheme for this site as it suits an article feel as theres no necesity for popping colours as this site is directed more towards adults, and is also one of the best contrasting schemes for people who may have visual impairments.